-Playing Catch-Up is No Way to Start
+Playing Catch-Up with Your Fundraising Competition is No Way to Start

 As nonprofits share best practices and reveal their most coveted success stories, you don’t often hear the word “competition.”

-Competition is here and it is only going to get more intense.
+Fundraising competition is here and it is only going to get more intense.

 According to the Independent Sector it’s estimated that there are more than 1.9 million tax-exempt organizations in the US, a number that has doubled in the last 30 years.
 All these nonprofits need – and are aggressively seeking – money.
 Money from donors.
 Money for the services they deliver.
 Money for robust endowments.
 For excellence.